D.K. Metcalf Player Prop Bets for NFL Week 11 | Seattle vs. Arizona 11/21/2021

 Matchup vs. Arizona

-- Metcalf has averaged 18.8 receiving yards per game in his four career matchups against the Cardinals, 47.7 fewer than his over/under for Sunday's game.
+- In his four matchups against the Cardinals, Metcalf's 18.8 receiving yards average is 47.7 less than his over/under for Sunday's game (66.5).

 - In four matchups, Metcalf has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest against the Cardinals.

-- The Cardinals are conceding 221.3 passing yards per game this season, the NFL's fifth-ranked pass defense.
+- The Cardinals are allowing 221.3 passing yards per game this season, the NFL's fifth-ranked pass defense.

-- The Cardinals have allowed 14 passing TDs this year (1.4 per game), ranking them 14th among NFL defenses.
+- The Cardinals have given up 14 passing TDs this season (1.4 per game), ranking them 14th among NFL defenses.

 Recent Performances

-- Against the Packers last week, Metcalf was targeted eight times and totaled 26 yards on three receptions.
+- Metcalf put together a 26-yard performance against the Packers last week on three catches while being targeted eight times.

-- Metcalf has racked up 165 yards in his last three games (55.0 receiving yards per game) with three touchdowns, hauling in 11 balls on 19 targets.
+- In his last three games, Metcalf has totaled 165 yards on 11 receptions with three touchdowns, averaging 55.0 yards per game, on 19 targets.

 Metcalf's Seattle Teammates